uaf-arctic-eco-modeling/dvm-dos-tem/README.md

 Documentation
 -----------------------------------------------------------------
 There is a Doxygen file (Doxyfile) included with this project.
-The current settings are for the Doxygen output to be generated in the docs/dvm-dos-tem/ directory.
+The current settings are for the Doxygen output to be generated in the `docs/dvm-dos-tem/` directory.

 The file is setup to build a very comprehensive set of documents, including as many diagrams as possible (call graphs, dependency diagrams, etc).
 To build the diagrams, Doxygen requires a few extra packages, such as the dot package.
-This is not available on aeshna, so running Doxygen on aeshna will produce a bunch of errors.
+This is not available on `aeshna`, so running Doxygen on `aeshna` will produce a bunch of errors.

 Developing
 ----------------------------------------------------